 (#1980)(#162)In an MBSS, for group addressed Action frames of a category specified with Yes in the Group addressed privacy column of Table 9-79 (Category values), the group addressed frame protection service shall take the following actions:

-— The frames shall be encapsulated and protected with the MGTK using the group cipher negotiated during the AMPE exchange.
+— The frames shall be encapsulated and protected with the MGTK using the group data cipher negotiated during the AMPE exchange.

 (…existing texts….)

 Instruction to TGme Editor: Update REVme D3.0 12.2.5 as shown below (track change on).